RDFLib/prez/docs/2026-03-23-lucene-cql-queryables.md

 ## Summary

-Prez now has a feature-flagged Lucene-backed `/cql` implementation that is separate from the existing CQL listing pipeline.
+Prez now has a feature-flagged Lucene-backed `/cql` implementation.

 When the feature flag is disabled, `/cql` keeps its existing behavior.

 When the feature flag is enabled, `/cql`:

-- accepts raw Lucene-backed `q`, `filter`, and `facets` inputs
+- accepts Lucene-backed `q`, `filter`, and `facets` inputs
 - validates that CQL `property` values are IRIs
-- executes raw SPARQL with `luc:query` and optional `luc:facet`
-- always returns `application/sparql-results+json`
+- uses Jena Lucene `luc:query` inside the normal Prez listing/query/render pipeline
+- maps Lucene `totalHits` to `prez:count`
+- maps Lucene facet results into Prez facet RDF when `facets` is requested
-- ignores Prez content negotiation and profile negotiation for this endpoint
+- keeps Prez content negotiation and profile negotiation
+- keeps annotation enrichment and Prez link generation
+- keeps existing `facet_profile` support when Lucene `facets` is not used

 The same feature also extends OGC Features `/queryables` so that Lucene-capable synthetic queryables loaded into the system store can be exposed to clients.